 A: The answer depends on which entity is the "common law employer."
-That determination looks at which entity has more control over the employee.
-The employer should work with the staffing company to make that determination.
-If the staffing company provides coverage, it would likely be required to report under Section 6055 (if self-insured), but the Section 6056 reporting depends on whether the employer or the staffing company is the common law employer.
-Employers in this situation should engage outside counsel to assist in determining whether the employer of the staffing agency is the common law employer.
+That determination examines which entity has more control over the employee.
+If the staffing company provides coverage, it would likely be required to report under Section 6055 (if self-insured or level-funded), but the Section 6056 reporting obligation depends on whether the employer or the staffing company is the common law employer.
+Employers in this situation should engage outside counsel to assist in determining which entity is the common law employer.